HackYourCareer/SmartKickers/README.md

 2. Switch to **SmartKickersAI/LocalServer/server** and launch the node server.

     ```bash
+    cd SmartKickersAI/LocalServer/server
     node server.js
     ```
+    You should see the following output indicating that we have successfully connected to the go server.

     <h1 align="center">
         <img src="assets/nodeLaunch.png">
     </h1>

     After launching the node server you should see the following output from your go server.

+    As we can see the last message is the score that is being send to the react app.

     <h1 align="center">
         <img src="assets/goWithNode.png">
     </h1>

-    As we can see the last message is the score that is being send to the react app.

 3. Switch to **SmartKickers/frontend/smart-kickers-game** and launch the react client.